YWCA Women’s Triathlon is better organized and more enjoyable when participants know as many details as possible.

 What additional equipment will be permitted in the swim?

 Aqua socks, masks and goggles are allowed.
 (Most triathletes wear goggles).
-Snorkels are allowed, though they are highly unusual in a triathlon.
-However, flippers and flotation devices (unless deflated) are strictly prohibited.
+However, flippers and flotation devices are strictly prohibited.

 Can I rest on something during the swim?

 Yes.
-You may hold on to a lifeguard’s board, safety boat, buoy or a Noodle Swimmer’s noodle.
+You may hold on to a lifeguard’s board, or a Noodle Swimmer’s noodle.
 You will not be disqualified as long as they do not provide you forward motion.
+We offer a white “novice” swim cap if you feel you may need extra lifeguard eyes or feel anxiety surrounding the swim.

 What if I have a flat tire on the bike course?

 Learn how to fix a flat tire by yourself before the race.
-If you don’t have a friend who can teach you, watch for our free women-only flat tire clinics.
-We are able to do these with the assistance of our Bike Partner, Gear West Bike & Triathlon, who also offer some deals on flat tire essentials at the class.
+If you don’t have a friend who can teach you, watch for free flat tire clinics at our bike partner, The Hub Bike Co-op.
 If you are unable to fix it yourself, walk to a volunteer at an intersection.
 They will contact one of our vehicles, which can try to help you fix the flat or transport you and your bike back.

 Is the bike course hilly?